n8n Thumbnail Automation Workflow — Step by Step

 - n8n instance (self-hosted or cloud at n8n.io)

-- ThumbAPI API key (get one free here)
+- ThumbAPI API key — start free with 50 credits per month

 - Basic familiarity with n8n nodes